-If wide eyes, a drooling mouth, and an intent stare sound familiar, then chances are you have eaten a piece of bacon in front of your dog before.
-Bacon and other pork products are common staples in the home, and unsurprisingly, the product of much begging on the part of our canine friends.
-And it’s easy to understand why, since pork products offer a strong and savory aroma that is as mouthwatering to our dogs as it is to us.
+If wide eyes, a drooling mouth, and an intent stare sound familiar, then chances are, you have eaten a piece of bacon in front of your dog before.
+Bacon and other pork products may be common staples in the home, and unsurprisingly, the product of much begging on the part of our canine friends.
+And it’s easy to understand why, since pork products offer a strong and savory aroma that is as mouthwatering to our dogs as it may be to humans.
 But is it safe to share?

 Dogs are carnivores by nature, and a large portion of their diet is made up of protein from meat.
 For this reason, a lot of dog parents don’t really give a second thought to handing over a piece of pork, or even of that aforementioned slice of bacon.
-The problem however is that there are quite a few variables that need to be met for your dog to safely enjoy pork, and the pork that we’re eating usually doesn’t pass the test.
+The problem, however, is that there are quite a few variables that need to be met for your dog to safely enjoy pork, and the pork that humans eat usually doesn’t pass the test.

 When Pork Isn’t Okay for Dogs

 Before you give your dog pork, it’s very important that you know what’s safe and what’s not.

 For starters, dogs can only eat cooked pork.
 If a pork product is raw, or otherwise undercooked, it is dangerous for both humans and canines, as it may contain Trichinella parasites that can cause pain, vomiting, upset stomach, diarrhea, and other not-so-great side effects.

 What about pork in a raw dog food diet then?
 The difference here, is that the pork has been properly treated for this type of consumption, typically through a process of freezing for a set period of time to effectively kill off those pesky parasites.
 Standard raw pork from the grocery store, even high quality pork, hasn’t undergone the same treatment.